flvSantos15/dtmoney-transactions/README.md

 - Redis
 - Testing
 - Gorm
-- Postgres
+- MySQL
 - Docker
 - Monitoring
 - Logging
 - Caching
-- Mensaging
 - Deploy

 ## 📌 Highlights

-- **Production-ready** project using industry standards and patterns
-- Designed for **real-world industrial use cases**
+- Designed for **real-world industrial use cases**.
-- Follows **SOLID principles** and clean code practices
+- Follows **SOLID principles** and clean code practices.
-- Demonstrates proficiency in **full-stack development**, from database modeling to UI polish
+- Demonstrates proficiency in **golang development**.
-- Built with **recruiters and real jobs in mind**, showcasing a wide range of skills from system design to performance optimization
+- Built with **recruiters and real jobs in mind**, showcasing a wide range of skills from system design to performance optimization.

 ## 👤 About Me